NAIA announces first-round football playoff matchups

 On Sunday, the NAIA finally announced pairings for the first round of the NAIA football playoffs, which begin Saturday.
 Three Northwest Iowa colleges made the cut.

 Dordt (8-2), who received a No. 13 seed, will play at No. 2 Grand View on Saturday at noon.
-Six-seeded Northwestern will also play at noon, when they host No. 11 Dickinson State.
+Six-seeded Northwestern will also play at noon, when the Red Raiders host No. 11 Dickinson State.

 All games will be played Saturday, with the higher-seeded team serving as host.